 About two weeks ago my daughter told me that as part of Hanukkah learning (in kindergarten), they also mentioned Jerusalem.
 They were told that Jerusalem is very beautiful during Hanukkah and she would like to visit and see all the lights.
 Several days later I saw a coupon for Hanukkah Tour in Jerusalem.
 It was a whole family tour and it was held not too late in the evening (18:00 till around 20:00).
-Ticket price was not expensive (42 NIS) and I decided to go for it.
+The ticket price was not expensive (42 NIS) and I decided to go for it.

 Several days ago we joined the Hanukkah Tour and today I’m going to tell you about it.
 But first, if you are interested in other attractions in Jerusalem, check out my Jerusalem attractions page.

 The Beginning of the Hanukkah Tour

 As in most tours, the meeting point was Jaffa gate, just outside the old city.